MatthiasHinz/AlgebR/README.md

 > algebr$estimateSemantics(meuse)
 [1] "'a set"
 ```
-The semantics of an object are reflected in the white nodes of the derivation graphs
+The semantics of an object are reflected in the white nodes of the derivation graphs.

 ###3.6 Getting and setting semantics of function calls